MA-MacDonald/stream-engine/README.md

     return cpu_percent(percpu=True)  # Note: we do not have to bracket the return because
                                      # psutil.cpu_percent(percpu=True) returns a list by default.
 ```
-Now lets create a new Stream with our new data function and add it to our StreamAnimation object `anim`.
+Now lets create a new Stream with our new data function and add it to our StreamAnimation object.
 ```Python
 ave_stream = Stream(ax1, cpu_average)
 cpu_stream = Stream(ax1, all_cpu)